daemon-001/Mark-VII/README.md

 - API keys stored in Firebase (not in code)
 - `google-services.json` excluded from Git
 - HTTPS encryption for all API calls
+- Google Sign-In for secure authentication
+- Chat history stored locally and synced with Firebase
-- No user data stored without consent
+- No user data shared with third parties

+### User Control
+- Sign out anytime from Settings
+- Delete chat sessions individually
+- Theme preferences stored locally
+- Optional Google account sync for chat history

 ---